 At upgraded levels, Invoicely offers an easy way to track mileage, so if you’re a freelance writer who frequently travels for work — such as, to interviews or reporting locations — it’s nice to have an easy way to calculate that deduction.

-Cons: Although the free level does offer unlimited invoicing, customization abilities are limited and you’ll have to accept payments through PayPal… in which case, it might be more parsimonious to keep everything on PayPal.
+Cons: At the free level, customization abilities are limited and you’ll have to accept payments through PayPal… in which case, it might be more parsimonious to keep everything on PayPal.
 (See: list item #10!)

 Free Plan: Yes.
 Win.